 Decide Your Course of Action.
 Not Sure What to Do?

 If you are threatened with a lawsuit, it can disrupt your business and your personal life.
-With so much at stake, you should work with an experienced attorney.
+With so much at stake, you should work with a skilled New York business law attorney.